bdbaraban/ideadog/README.md

 Our kind of question.

 The front-end of IdeaDog is built in React, with TypeScript, while the back-end runs on Rust.
 In our book, TypeScript + Rust = The Ultimate Statically-Typed Web App!

-### I have a great idea!
-Where can I post it?

-IdeaDog is currently deployed at [ideadog.site](https://ideadog.site) - please do check it out!

-#### NOTE

-Note that authorization is currently buggy.
-If you attempt to log in/sign up, you will need to refresh the page twice upon verification for your account to register.
-Read the development note above for news on coming fixes ^^^.

 ## Medium Blog Posts :newspaper: